Language Translation

 In addition, IDEM works with professional trade associations to ensure operators, local government officials, and property owners have reliable information.

 The EPA has set a goal to remove 100% of lead service lines in use.
 In 2021, U.S. EPA adopted the Lead and Copper Rule Revisions (LCRR) which require public water systems to perform additional actions to better protect communities from exposure to lead in drinking water.
 One of these actions requires public water systems to complete a Lead Service Line Inventory (LSLI) of all lines in their system, including the portions owned by the utility and the customer.
-Public water systems in Indiana must submit LSLIs to IDEM by Oct.
+Public water systems in Indiana were required to submit LSLIs to IDEM by Oct.
 16, 2024.
+Public water systems should also be validating inventories and determining locations with lead connectors between now and 2027.

 Lead Service Line Inventories